-The PS4 Pro is, until November 19, the most powerful PlayStation console you can buy right now.
+Although the PS4 Pro is no longer the range-topping PlayStation, it remains a fine games console.
 This mid-cycle upgrade to the PS4, and a direct competitor to the Xbox One X, offers 4K gaming and streaming, provided you have a 4K TV or display you can output to.

-It doesn't have as much power to use as the Xbox One X, but it has the benefit of Sony's enticing library of exclusive games, and many of them look even better than normal thanks to Sony's "PS4 Pro Enhanced" scheme.
+It doesn't have as much power to use as the Xbox One X, but it does have the benefit of Sony's enticing library of exclusive games, and many of them look even better than normal thanks to Sony's "PS4 Pro Enhanced" scheme.

 PS4 Pro: Price and availability